88-degrees/Book-of-Changes/e5a4a7e69c89dayou.md

 ![Dayou](https://88o.io/wp-content/uploads/2018/09/14-e5a4a7e69c89dayou.jpg)

-**Dayou** indicates that, (under the circumstances which it implies), there will be great progress and success.
+**Dàyǒu ䷍** indicates that, (under the circumstances which it implies), there will be great progress and success.

 1. In the first NINE, undivided, there is no approach to what is injurious, and there is no error.
 Let there be a realisation of the difficulty (and danger of the position), and there will be no error (to the end).